-UPMC Pinnacle promotes breastfeeding as a baby's best start in life.
+UPMC in central Pa. promotes breastfeeding as a baby's best start in life.
 Breast milk is the perfect first food for your newborn and has been scientifically proven to provide a number of benefits, including boosting your baby's immune system and reducing your baby's risk of sudden infant death syndrome (SIDS).

 Labor and delivery is different for every woman.
-The staff at UPMC Pinnacle will respect your wishes when it comes to pain management and other comfort measures.
+The staff at UPMC in central Pa. will respect your wishes when it comes to pain management and other comfort measures.
 By the end of the first trimester, you should begin thinking about your ideal birth experience and work with your partner and health care provider to develop a birth plan.
-UPMC Pinnacle's childbirth classes can also provide helpful information about the birthing experience, which may help to alleviate any anxiety you are feeling.
+UPMC's childbirth classes can also provide helpful information about the birthing experience, which may help to alleviate any anxiety you are feeling.

 Choosing a pediatrician is a very personal decision.
 Make an appointment before your baby is born to the meet your prospective physician or nurse practitioner and spend some time observing the office before making any decisions.
 You should make sure that your pediatrician is located nearby, has office hours that are convenient for you and accepts your insurance.

 There are a lot of good sources of information dedicated to pregnancy, including books, magazines, websites and other media.
 Always remember that your health care provider should be your go-to source of information if you are anxious about anything during your pregnancy.

 UPMC Central Pa.
 Portal provides patients across the central Pennsylvania region with secure access to their health information.
 It is the fastest way to send a message to your doctor, refill prescriptions, get test results, and schedule and manage appointments, including video visits.Log-In or Sign Up Today